Use Your Network (part 1): One of the 4 strategies to find a job

 Before you even get in touch, you have to do some research!

-For what visa(s) you are qualified?
+For what visa(s) are you qualified?

-Then, check if your contact’s company has already sponsored one or more of its employees in the past, the last time they did so, for what visa, and if this visa matches the one calculated for you.
+Then, check if your contact’s company has sponsored one or more of its employees in the past, the last time they did so, for what visa, and if this visa matches the one calculated for you.

 Check if the company has already sponsored someone for a visa